Stabilizing Thompson Sampling with Null Hypothesis Bayesian Response-Adaptive Randomization: Simulation study

 \afterpage{ \begin{landscape}

 \end{landscape} }

 \paragraph{Rate of successes and extreme randomization probabilities} The mean rate of successes is shown in Figure~\ref{fig:successrate}.
-It was generally the highest for Thompson sampling and lowest for equal randomization.
+It was generally the highest for the Gittins index, followed by Bayes UCB, Thompson sampling, and being the lowest for equal randomization.
 The normal approximation and exact method produced mostly similar rates, with the normal method sometimes showing slightly higher rates (e.g., for $K = 3$ and $\text{RD}_1 = 0.2$).
 The Thompson sampling modifications generally reduced the mean success rate, with the greatest reduction achieved by combining capping and power transformation with $c = i/(2n)$.
 In conditions with small sample size these rates were similar as when the prior probability was $H_0 = 0.75$, while they were lower when the sample size was larger.
 This makes sense as for larger sample sizes, uncapped randomization probabilities are more likely to converge to extreme ones.
 This is also visible in Figure~\ref{fig:extreme} where more extreme randomization probabilities are observed with increasing sample size and rate difference for all methods but the ones with capping.
+Finally, Bayes UCB and the Gittins index methods always produced extreme randomization probabilities, as these methods deterministically allocate the next patient to the group with the highest upper confidence bound for and Gittins index, respectively.

 \paragraph{Negative sample size imbalance} Figure~\ref{fig:imbalance} shows negative sample size imbalance as quantified by the $\hat{S}_{0.1}$ metric.
-Negative imbalance was the greatest for Thompson sampling and reduced when modifications were applied.
+The Gittins index generally showed the highest negative imbalance, followed by Thompson sampling and Bayes UCB.
+Among the methods with $\Pr(H_0) < 1$, negative imbalance was the greatest for Thompson sampling and reduced when modifications were applied.
 Similarly, increasing the prior probability of $H_0$ decreased negative imbalance, in some cases even below Thompson sampling with modifications.
+As in the simulation study from \citet{Robertson2023}, negative imbalance of Thompson sampling and Bayesian RAR with $\Pr(H_0) < 1$ was higher than under equal randomization in conditions with small effect size $\text{RD}_1 = 0.1$, but equal or lower than under equal randomization in conditions with large effect size $\text{RD}_1 = 0.2$.